teras/keydeck/Configuration.md

 2. **Mark as dynamic**: Always use `dynamic: true` for buttons with draw configs that reference services
 3. **Use on_tick for updates**: Configure `on_tick: - refresh:` in your page to auto-update graphics
 4. **Choose appropriate types**:
-   - Bars: Linear metrics (percentages, speeds)
+   - Bar: Linear metrics (percentages, speeds).
+Use `segments` for segmented VU meter style
-   - Gauges: Rotary-style indicators (RPM, speed, percentage)
+   - Gauge: Rotary-style indicators (RPM, speed, percentage)
-   - Levels: Segmented displays (audio, battery, signal)
-   - Multi-bars: Comparing multiple values (CPU cores, network interfaces)
+   - Multi-bar: Comparing multiple values (CPU cores, network interfaces)
 5. **Color coding**: Use `color_map` to indicate states (green=good, yellow=warning, red=critical)
 6. **Layering**: Combine graphics with text overlays for labeled displays